-The report includes a Response Card and Trapping Activity Report.
+The annual reporting requirements include a Response Card and Trapping Activity Report.

 ALL licensed trappers must return a response card, even if you did not trap.
+This includes those holding permanent trapping licenses as well as those with regular trapping licenses.
 Failure to do so results in being out of compliance with the new regulation.
 The trapping activity report must be returned only if you trapped.

-- Regular Season Trapping Report – Use for reporting trapping activity during the regular trapping seasons.
-Regular Season Reports are due on or before APRIL 15.
+- Regular Season Trapping Report – Use for reporting trapping activity during the regular trapping seasons that run from the last Saturday in October 2019 through March 31, 2020.
+Regular Season Reports are due on or before APRIL 30 2020.

 Please mail reports to:

 The information you provide is used to assess the health of furbearer species, justify season changes, and identify potential threats to furbearer populations such as habitat loss, climate change, or disease.
 We very much appreciate the important data you provide as it is critical to the appropriate management and conservation of these valued species.

 - Kim Royar, Furbearer Project Biologist: email@example.com / 802-747-8412

 - Mary Beth Adler, Furbearer Project Technician: firstname.lastname@example.org / 802-289-0629